ray-project/ray/doc/source/data/monitoring-your-workload.rst

 .. image:: images/data-overview-table-expanded.png
    :align: center

+.. _Ray Dashboard Metrics:

 Ray dashboard metrics
 ~~~~~~~~~~~~~~~~~~~~~

-For a time-series view of these metrics, see the Ray Data section in the :ref:`Metrics tab <dash-metrics-view>`.
+For a time-series view of these metrics, see the Ray Data section in the :ref:`Metrics view <dash-metrics-view>`.
 This section contains time-series graphs of all metrics emitted by Ray Data.
 Execution metrics are grouped by dataset and operator, and iteration metrics are grouped by dataset.

 The metrics recorded are: